Newsletter

 Ryan: Sure.

 Roberta: Who are the Philly Suns?
 SUNS?
+SONS?

 Ryan: It’s a lot of fun.
-It does get a little bit loud, so if you do have people who are sensitive to, to that, so be heads up about that.
-It can be a bit startling, especially if you’re, if you’re outdoors, it can be a lot of building.

-Echo can get even loud outside.
+It does get a little bit loud, so if you do have people who are sensitive to that, heads up about that.
+It can be a bit startling, especially if you’re, if you’re outdoors, it can be a lot of building echo can get even loud inside.
 Keep that in mind.

-Then my theater pick for the week is fall away into.
-Corridors of Rememory.
-It’s, this is a world premiere by Ariel Julia Brown at Fringe Arts.
-This show is running now January 22nd, and we’ll run through February 1st at Fringe Arts.
+Then my theater pick for the week is fallawayinto: Corridors of Rememory.
+This is a world premiere by Ariel Julia Brown at Fringe Arts.
+This show is running January 22nd through February 1st at Fringe Arts.
 It, it is looks to be an interesting multimedia play that’s written by Ariel Julia Brown, and directed by Naya Benjamin.
+(See link at the top)

 Roberta: It’s an exhibition, right?

-Ryan: It should be ongoing, but the opening is Friday, January 24th if you’re interested in that.
+Ryan: Yes.
+It should be ongoing, but the opening is Friday, January 24th if you’re interested in that.
 That’s at Moore College.
 So there’s could be paintings and drawings, maps.
 Weaponry, I think so those are my three plus three or whatever, whatever I hit this week.
 It’s hard to keep it to three when there’s a lot of things happening and there’s, there’s a lot of other things that are happening in the city and things that are ongoing as well.

 Roberta: Definitely.
 Thanks for listening everyone.
 This is Roberta.
 Talk to you next time.

-Ryan: And this is Ryan and this has been Artblog’s, midweek news.
+Ryan: And this is Ryan and this has been Artblog’s Midweek News.
 Thanks for listening.
 See you next time.
 Bye bye.